 South East View of the Iron Bridge... – bridge 1

 This is very similar to the unrecorded view on the previous page.
 However, on this version the word Sunderland is in block capitals.
 The small boat to the right is black inside.
-The bricks on the underside of the bridge are reflected in the water, a detail lost on the later examples with coloured enamels below.
+The bricks on the underside of the bridge are reflected in the water, a detail lost on the later Dawson examples with coloured enamels below.

-The second larger mug below is from the Sunderland Museum & Winter Gardens, Tyne & Wear Archives & Museums collection.
-Their catalogue attributes this transfer to the Garrison Pottery, although I'm unsure on what basis.
+The second mug below is from the Sunderland Museum & Winter Gardens, Tyne & Wear Archives & Museums collection.
+Their catalogue attributes this transfer to the Garrison Pottery (NB Phillips was running the 'Sunderland Pottery' on two sites at this time: the Garrison Pottery and the Hylton Pottery).
 Note that the second mug has a building on the horizon to the left of the bridge.
-It was either added during a subsequent engraving, or the imprint is from a different copper plate.
-It is hard to be sure from these photos, but note also differences in the boat to the right of the transfer.
+It appears to have been added in a subsequent round of engraving.

-This is Baker's bridge 1, here shown with coloured over-enamels.
-It is similar to the transfer above, with a building at the top left, but the bricks on the underside of the bridge are no longer reflected in the water.
-The second larger mug is from the Sunderland Museum & Winter Gardens, Tyne & Wear Archives & Museums collection.
+This is Baker's bridge 1 with coloured over-enamels.
+It is very similar to the imprint on the mug above, with a building at the top left, but the bricks on the underside of the bridge are no longer reflected in the water.